 Words supplied by Bill Cabout, Assistant Retail Manager.

 Monitoring grain during storage is a valuable tool in maintaining quality.
-This becomes more important the longer the grain remains in storage because deterioration in seed quality early in storage is slower and insects are sparse and not easily noticed.
-Temperature and moisture content are important indicators of grain quality that influence insect and mould activity.
-Once grain is in storage, monitoring for insects and mould once a month will give early notice of any problems occurring and action can then be taken to control these problems.
+This becomes more important the longer the grain remains in storage.
+Deterioration in seed quality early in storage is slower and insects are sparse and not easily noticed.
+Temperature and seed moisture content are important indicators of grain quality that influence insect and mould activity.
+Once grain is in storage, monitoring for insects and mould once a month will give early notice of any problems occurring and action can then be taken to control this.

-For further information or a request for an agri-chemical program, please contact your Ruralco Representative.
+For further information on all the above please contact your local Ruralco representative.